Yama–Ichi War: Feud

-In the years that followed, 36 gangsters were killed and many more were seriously wounded in an estimated 220 gun battles.
+In the years that followed, 36 gangsters were killed and many more were seriously wounded in an estimated 300 gun battles.
 At the time, local newspapers carried daily "scorecards" with the latest body counts on both sides.

 The war continued for several years, and the Yamaguchi-gumi eventually prevailed.
 It proved to be a pyrrhic victory however, as many of the gang's members, including Masahisa Takenaka's high-ranking brother Masashi, were arrested in the ensuing police crackdowns.
 Realizing they were outnumbered and outgunned, many Ichiwa-kai members sought police protection.
 With the help of a neutral Tokyo gang, the Inagawa-kai, a peace accord was finally brokered under which the remaining Ichiwa-kai defectors were allowed to rejoin the Yamaguchi-gumi.

+Aftermath

 In 1989, Yoshinori Watanabe was elected as fifth kumicho of the Yamaguchi-gumi.